This information is intended for use by health professionals

 Other analgesics including cyclooxygenase-2 selective inhibitors:

-Avoid concomitant use of two or more NSAIDs (including aspirin) as this may increase the risk of adverse effects (See section 4.3 Contraindications).
+Avoid concomitant use of two or more NSAIDs (including aspirin) as this may increase the risk of adverse effects (See section 4.4).

 Reduced anti-hypertensive effect.

-Naproxen can reduce the anti-hypertensive effect of propanolol and other beta blocking agents.
+Naproxen and other non-steroidal anti-inflammatory drugs can reduce the anti-hypertensive effect of antihypertensives.
 Concomitant use of NSAIDs with ACE inhibitors or angiotensin-II receptor antagonists may increase the risk of renal impairment, especially in patients with pre-existing poor renal function (See Section 4.4).

 Reduced diuretic effect.
 Diuretics can increase the risk of nephrotoxicity of NSAIDs.